stanfordnlp/dspy/README.md

 ## 📜 Citation & Reading More

+If you're looking to understand the framework, please go to the [DSPy Docs at dspy.ai](https://dspy.ai).

+If you're looking to understand the underlying research, this is a set of our papers:

 **[Jun'24] [Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs](https://arxiv.org/abs/2406.11695)**
 **[Oct'23] [DSPy: Compiling Declarative Language Model Calls into Self-Improving Pipelines](https://arxiv.org/abs/2310.03714)**
 [Jul'24] [Fine-Tuning and Prompt Optimization: Two Great Steps that Work Better Together](https://arxiv.org/abs/2407.10930)